 Back in Kenya, it proved an excellent decision to recharge our batteries at Samburu National Park.
 We had a magnificent campsite right on the river’s edge all to ourselves, with plenty of game coming to the water’s edge to drink early evening.
 Within five minutes of entering the park, we had seen all the specials: Grevy’s zebra, Reticulated giraffe, Gerenuk, two species of Dik-dik, East African oryx (beisa), and Vulturine guineafowl.
 Another tough day in Africa!

-Don’t miss The Ultimate African Road Trip: Cape to Cairo (Part 2), where we share our experiences in Ethiopia, Sudan and Egypt.
+Don’t miss The Ultimate African Road Trip: Cape to Cairo (Part 2), where Romi shares her experiences in Ethiopia, Sudan and Egypt.
+Looking for more road trip inspiration?
+Check out these routes: